Albert Heijn (businessman)

+Biography

+Albert Heijn was born in Oostzaan on the 15th of October 1865, the son of Jan Heijn and Antje de Ridder.
+His parents ran a successful store in the town.

+On 27 May 1887, he married Neeltje de Ridder.
+On the same day, he took over his parents' store.
+The supermarket chain founded by his grandson Albert Jr. still carries the Albert Heijn name.

-The first Albert Heijn store still exists today as a Museum at Zaanse Schans near Amsterdam in the Netherlands.
+The first Albert Heijn store still exists as a Museum at Zaanse Schans near Amsterdam in the Netherlands.

 Heijn handed over the management of the company in 1920, to his sons Jan Heijn and Gerrit Heijn, and his son-in-law Johan Hille.
-Later, his grandchildren Albert and Gerrit Jan Heijn would further expand the family business.
+Later, his grandchildren Albert Jr. and Gerrit Jan Heijn would further expand the family business.

+Heijn died on November 13 1945 in Amsterdam.